Mako Robotic-Arm Assisted Technology

 Mako Total Knee

-Over the years, knee replacement techniques and instrumentation have undergone countless improvements.
+Knee replacement techniques and instrumentation have undergone countless improvements.
 Mako is an example of how technology is transforming the way joint replacement surgeries are being performed.